PelionIoT/mbl-docs/Docs/develop_contribute_mbl/distro_development.md

 ERROR: myrecipe do_fetch: Fetcher failure for URL: 'git://git@ssh.dev.azure.com:v3/myorg/myproject/myproject.git;protocol=ssh;nobranch=1'.
 Unable to fetch URL from any source.
 ```

-You can fix this by allowing access to the source code repository host in the build environment by using the build option `--repo-host HOSTNAME`.
+To fix this, use the build option `--repo-host HOSTNAME` to allow access to the source code repository host in the build environment.
 You can specify this option multiple times if you have multiple hosts.

 For example: